michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Two questions to assess performance:
   1. When you increase a load parameter and keep system resources the same, how does that affect performance?
   1. How much would you need to increase resources to keep performance the same if you increased a load parameter?
-* Describing performance: e.g. throughput for a batch system or response times (use percenntiles, e.g. *p50, p95, p99*).
+* Describing performance: e.g. throughput for a batch system or response times (use percentiles, e.g. *p50, p95, p99*).
 The *tail latencies* are often from the most valuable users.
 SLO/SLAs often defined by percentiles.
 * *Head of line bocking*: slow requests block the server from responding to subsequent requests.
 * *Tail latency amplification*: the slowest backend call (even when made in parallel) will determine end-user response time.
 * Types of scaling: